pkalivas/radiate/README.md

 [![Build Status](https://travis-ci.com/pkalivas/radiate.svg?branch=master)](https://travis-ci.com/pkalivas/radiate)
 ![Crates.io](https://img.shields.io/crates/v/radiate)

+Note - Radiate version 1.0.8 is the last version viable on the stable toolchain for now.
+This is due to serialization and deserialization of trait objects which requires the nightly toolchain as of tody (1/10/2020)

 Coming from Evolutionary Radiation.
 > Evolutionary radiation is a rapid increase in the number of species with a common ancestor, characterized by great ecological and morphological diversity - Pascal Neige.